vijo30/doc-copilot-challenge/README.md

 - **Orchestration Framework:** **LangChain** was chosen for its comprehensive set of tools for building RAG applications, including document loaders, text splitters, and ready-made chains.
 - **LLM:** We use an OpenAI LLM (e.g., GPT-3.5-turbo) for its superior performance and ease of integration via API.
 - **Vector Store:** **ChromaDB** was selected for its simplicity and ease of use in a containerized environment, making it perfect for rapid prototyping.
+- **Database:** **PostgreSQL** was chosen for its robustness and reliability in handling persistent data like chat sessions and file metadata.
+- **Asynchronous Tasks:** **Celery** with **Redis** as a message broker was implemented to offload the time-consuming PDF processing tasks from the main API thread, preventing the user interface from freezing.
 - **Frontend:** **Streamlit** was used to build the user interface quickly and efficiently, allowing us to focus more on the core AI logic.
 - **Containerization:** **Docker** and **docker-compose** ensure that the application is easy to set up and run, guaranteeing a consistent environment for anyone who wants to test it.